smirnovhub/my-mikrotik-scripts/README.md

 - **BigIntAddArr**: Add two BigInt chunked array objects.
 - **BigIntCleanArr**: Normalize a BigInt chunked array object by removing trailing zero chunks.
 - **BigIntCmpArr**: Compare two BigInt chunked array objects (-1 if left < right, 0 if equal, 1 if left > right).
+- **BigIntDiv2Arr**: Divide a BigInt chunked array object by 2.
 - **BigIntDivArr**: Divide one BigInt chunked array object by another (integer quotient).
 - **BigIntGcdArr**: Calculate the Greatest Common Divisor (GCD) of two BigInt chunked array objects.
+- **BigIntIsOneArr**: Check if a BigInt chunked array object is equal to one.
+- **BigIntIsZeroArr**: Check if a BigInt chunked array object is equal to zero.
 - **BigIntModArr**: Calculate the remainder (modulo) of division of two BigInt chunked array objects.
 - **BigIntModInverseArr**: Calculate the modular multiplicative inverse of a BigInt chunked array object.
+- **BigIntMontDecodeArr**: Transform a Montgomery domain value back to standard BigInt representation.
+- **BigIntMontEncodeArr**: Transform a standard BigInt value into the Montgomery domain representation.
+- **BigIntMontInitArr**: Initialize the Montgomery context containing precomputed values for reduction and multiplication.
+- **BigIntMontInvRadixArr**: Compute the negative modular inverse of the radix chunk for Montgomery arithmetic.
+- **BigIntMontMulArr**: Multiply two BigInt chunked array objects in the Montgomery domain.
 - **BigIntMulArr**: Multiply two BigInt chunked array objects.
 - **BigIntPowArr**: Raise a BigInt chunked array object to a specified power.
 - **BigIntPowModArr**: Perform modular exponentiation (`(base ^ exp) % mod`) using BigInt chunked array objects.
+- **BigIntPowModMontArr**: Perform modular exponentiation using the Montgomery ladder algorithm.
 - **BigIntSubArr**: Subtract one BigInt chunked array object from another.

 #### Standard String Operations